TONGUE AND LIP TIES

 TREATING TONGUE TIE

-Some nursing pairs are able to compensate for a tongue or lip tie with attention to positioning and a deeper latch, others still experience negative effects.
-There is evidence that treating tongue tie by frenotomy (see below) is effective in resolving breastfeeding difficulties.
+Some nursing pairs are able to compensate for a tongue or lip tie with attention to positioning and a deeper latch.
+Others still experience negative effects.
+There is evidence that treating tongue tie by frenectomy or frenotomy (see below) is effective in resolving breastfeeding difficulties.
 Weight gain can improve dramatically.
-As well as the ongoing breastfeeding benefits, continuing to breastfeed after frenotomy maximises a baby’s chance of normal mouth (palate), speech and dental development.
+As well as the ongoing breastfeeding benefits, continuing to breastfeed after frenectomy maximizes a baby’s chance of normal mouth (palate), speech and dental development.
 This includes tongue mobility for licking and moving particles of food around the mouth which helps prevent tooth decay.

 What can be done?

-Frenotomy—dividing the tongue tie—is also called tongue or lip tie revision.
+Frenectomy—a surgery that divides the tongue tie—is also called frenotomy or tongue tie revision.
 It can dramatically improve breastfeeding comfort and efficiency for both mother and baby.
-Dividing a tongue tie is a quick and simple procedure.
+Dividing a tongue tie is generally a quick and simple procedure.

-There are health professionals who have been specifically trained to divide tongue ties.
-For treatment you may need a referral from your midwife, doctor, pediatrician or other healthcare professional.
+There are health professionals including some pediatric dentists and otolaryngologists who have been specifically trained to divide tongue ties.
+For treatment, you may need a referral from your midwife, doctor, pediatrician, or other healthcare professional.
 Knowledge about tongue ties and how they affect breastfeeding varies from practitioner to practitioner, so it may be worth persisting and seeking a second opinion.

 Is waiting an option?